What are the other Names for this Condition? (Also known as/Synonyms)

 What is Cold Urticaria?
 (Definition/Background Information)

-- Urticaria is a common inflammatory condition of skin that results in weals (red skin sign with itching) and/or angioedema (swelling due to fluid accumulation).
+- Urticaria is a common inflammatory condition of skin that results in weals (red skin sign with itching known as hives or urticaria) and/or angioedema (swelling due to fluid accumulation).
 It is seen in individuals of a wide age group and may be described as acute or chronic, based on the duration of the signs and symptoms

 - Cold Urticaria is a common type of urticaria mostly seen in cold climates in which skin rashes develop following exposure of skin to cold environments.
 The exposure may be of any form - via cold air, cold water, or through direct contact of ice or cold surfaces with skin